How Much Does Drywall Repair Cost in 2024?

 .

-The average wall repair cost is $856, with most projects falling between $372 and $1,345.
-The price to hire a local handyperson is approximately $60 to $80 per hour for simpler projects like repairing holes, chips, and stress cracks.
+The average wall repair cost is $876, with most projects falling between $377 and $1,384.
+The price tohire a local drywall repair contractor is approximately $60 to $80 per hour for simpler projects like repairing holes, chips, and stress cracks.
 Complex repairs like those caused by water damage can reach around $90 to $100 per hour.
 If you complete the job as a DIY project, materials typically run $70 and up.

 Let's calculate cost data for you.
 Where are you located?